miurahr/py7zr/docs/archive_format.rst

          - Data Index, NUMBER

+Size
+^^^^

+Size field indicate a size of next data.
+For example, Name size means, a size in byte from a start of FileNamesExist field and an end of file names.

+Empty Streams
+^^^^^^^^^^^^^

+Empty streams has a number of emptystreams and a boolean list to indicate which file entry does not have a packed stream.

+Dummy
+^^^^^

+Dummy MAY be placed for alignment.
+When processing File Names, which is UTF-16-LE, it is better to be aligned in word barrier.

 FileName
 ^^^^^^^^

-FileNam SHALL be a wide character string encoded with UTF16-LE and follows wchar_t NULL character, i.e. 0x0000.
+FileNam SHALL be a wide character string encoded with UTF-16-LE and follows wchar_t NULL character, i.e. 0x0000.

+Path separator SHALL be normalized as '/', which is as POSIX standard.
+FileName SHOULD be relative path notation.

 Attribute